 Shopping Cart and Checkout

-- Cross-sell and upsell options
+- Cross-selling and upselling options

-- Coupon codes and rules-based promotions
+- Coupon codes and promotions

 - Gift card payments